Beginner's Guide to Painting a Metal Miniature

 Avoid painting adjacent colors until the first color is dry, then go back and fill in the areas between the colors you painted first.
 The detail comes later, so just try to concentrate on getting one or two thin even coats applied.
 Set aside to dry in a dust-free environment.

 Apply Details to Your Metal Miniatures

-When you have finished the fine detail, you may want to add a very thin wash of a color like burnt umber to add a bit of depth to the deeper details.
+Adding fine detail to your miniatures, such as pupils for the eyes, lines in the deep creases of clothing, teeth in open mouths, and details of costumes.
+When you have finished the fine detail, you may want to add a very thin wash of color like burnt umber to add a bit of depth to the deeper details.

 Overcoating Painted Metal Miniatures